Rhoban/bam/README.md

 This repository implements a method to identify extended friction models for servo actuators.
 The detail of the method is presented in this [article](TODO), and this [video](https://youtu.be/ghvk0O9uDrc) presents the motivation, the protocol, and the results of such identification.

+A validation protocol is also proposed to validate the identified models on 2R arms.

-The data used in the article and the video for the identification of Dynamixel MX-64, Dynamixel MX-106, eRob80:50 and eRob80:100 is available [here](https://drive.google.com/drive/folders/1R9zjvlLI1D_dXz409zP7C_3O5N_DNVQa?usp=drive_link).
+The data used in the article and the video for the identification of Dynamixel MX-64, Dynamixel MX-106, eRob80:50 and eRob80:100, as well as for the validation of the models on 2R arms, is available [here](https://drive.google.com/drive/folders/1SwVCcpJko7ZBsmSTuu3G_ZipVQFGZ11N?usp=drive_link).

+## Installation

+TODO

+# Identification

 ## Setup

+TODO: Add image

 To identify the model, you need to records logs on a pendulum test bench.

+An exemple of such a bench for a Dynamixel MX-106 is presented on the left.

 Note that the pendulum is downward when $\alpha = 0$.

-To augment the variety of logs, the pendulum length and the load mass can be changed.
+To augment the variety of logs, several pendulum parameters can be changed, as:
+* load mass
+* pendulum length
+* control law

 ## Recording raw data

 Files to record trajectories with Dynamixel or Erob servo actuators are available in the `dynamixel` and `erob` directories.
 To identify other actuators, you can use `bam/dynamixel/record.py` as a template.

+### Trajectories list

+Available trajectories are:

+* `sin_time_square`: A sinusoidal trajectory, where the time is squared.
+This results in a progressively augmenting frequency.
+* `sin_sin`: Two sinus summed together, with different frequencies
+* `lift_and_drop`: The mass is lifted upward and then the torque is released, leaving it falling
+* `up_and_down`: The mass is lifted upward and then took down slowly
+* `nothing`: The torque is purely released, mostly for test purpose

 ### Dynamixel

-You can use `record.py` to execute a trajectory and record it, here is an example of usage:
+You can use `bam/dynamixel/record.py` to execute a trajectory and record it, here is an example of usage:

 ```
 python -m bam.dynamixel.record \
     --port /dev/ttyUSB0 \
-    --offset 1.23 \
     --mass 0.567 \
     --length 0.105 \
     --logdir data_raw \